spdx/spdx-spec/chapters/how-to-use.md

 | Unique Identifier | (7.2) Package SPDX Identifier <br>(6.5) SPDX Document Namespace</br> |
 | Relationship | (11.1) Relationship: `CONTAINS`, `DESCRIBES` <br>The document must `DESCRIBES` at least one package.</br> |
 | Timestamp | (6.9) Created |

+## K.3 Verifying SPDX Packages

+Several use cases for SPDX depend on the consumer being able to verify the provenance and integrity of their software.
+SPDX can support several different scenarios depending on what information is available to the producer, what information is available to the consumer, and how the SPDX document is delivered.
+These scenarios are described below along with recommended approaches to verifying the SPDX packages.

+### K.3.1 General Guidance

+If a Package can be represented as a single blob of bytes, such as a tar archive:
+  * `PackageChecksum` must be computed by applying one of the supported hashing algorithms to the package blob.
+  * `PackageDownloadLocation` should be a download locator that retrieves the package blob.
+  * A supplier can define a `PackageChecksum` in a Package without providing a `PackageDownloadLocation`.
+This lets consumers perform an offline verification of private blobs.

+If a Package represents an artifact that logically binds a number of single files together (such as a zip file or a directory):
+  * If the files bound by the Package are described in the document, `PackageVerificationCode` should be computed by using the files' [SHA1](https://www.rfc-editor.org/rfc/rfc3174) checksums.
+Additionally, the `FilesAnalyzed` field in the Package **MUST** be set to `true`.
+  * If the SHA1 checksum of any files bound by the Package is not available or the File needs to be excluded from the computation, it MUST be marked so by appending `(excludes: FileName)` at the end of the package verification code value.

+### K.3.2 Examples

+#### K.3.2.1 SPDX Package and SPDX Document both contained in Archive File
+Examples include: tarball binding one or more files to a SPDX package, installation file which installs the package and extracts SPDX document in the same directory

+SPDX Field To Use: [7.9 Package verification code](package-information.md#79-package-verification-code-field-)

+Guidance:
+  * With the SPDX document included in the archive, it is not possible for the SPDX document to include a checksum for the archive itself.
+Generate a Package verification code and include the SPDX Document file name in the Excluded Files field.

+#### K.3.2.2 SPDX Package Delivered as an Archive File Separate from the SPDX Document
+Examples include: tarball, installation file

+SPDX Field to Use: [7.10 Package checksum](package-information.md#710-package-checksum-field-)

+Guidance:
+  * Generate a checksum for the archive file and include it in the SPDX Package checksum field.
+The archive file name should also be included in the [Package file name](package-information.md#74-package-file-name-field-) field.
+  * If source files for the Package are included in the Package distribution archive, the Package verification code for that Package should also be included in the SPDX document and the [Files analyzed](package-information.md#78-files-analyzed-field-) field should be set to `true`.

+#### K.3.2.3 A Single File Represented as a SPDX Package

+Examples include: tarball, binary image, single executable

+SPDX Field To Use: [7.10 Package checksum](package-information.md#710-package-checksum-field-)

+Guidance:
+  * If a [Package download location](package-information.md#77-package-download-location-field-) exists, the Package checksum should be the cryptographic hash of the Package blob at the Package download location specified.
+  * If the Package download location is not known, not available, or not accessible to the software consumer, the producer should include a Package checksum for the included Package file.

+#### K.3.2.4 Directory of Software Represented as a SPDX Package

+Examples include: source code, containers

+SPDX Field To Use: [7.9 Package verification code](package-information.md#79-package-verification-code-field-)

+Guidance:
+  * Include [File name](file-information.md#81-file-name-field-) field in the SPDX document for every file in the directory, include each file’s cryptographic hash as a [File checksum](file-information.md#84-file-checksum-field-), create a [CONTAINS relationship](relationships-between-SPDX-elements.md#111-relationship-field-) between the Package and the files, and set [Files analyzed](package-information.md#78-files-analyzed-field-) to `true` on the Package. **Note**: if Files analyzed is set to `false` you __cannot__ provide a Package verification code.